FAQ for Students

-2. Will grading change to pass fail if everyone has to leave campus mid-semester?
+2. Will grading change to Credit/D/Fail if everyone has to leave campus mid-semester?

 There are no plans to do so.
 However, the Curriculum and Educational Policy Committee will meet throughout the fall semester and will be able to consider whether circumstances warrant revisiting any academic policies.

-3. Since there will be no universal Credit/D/Fail system for the fall semester, is there a plan for how coursework will be handled if a student is forced to leave campus, if they become sick, or if a loved one becomes sick or dies?
+3. Since there is no universal Credit/D/Fail system for the fall semester, is there a plan for how coursework will be handled if a student is forced to leave campus, if they become sick, or if a loved one becomes sick or dies?

 Students should contact their dean for guidance on the options available and to help them make an informed decision and work with their faculty.